basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 `consistent_put_time_95` | 95th-percentile time between reception of client PUTs to strongly consistent keys and subsequent response
 `consistent_put_time_99` | 99th-percentile time between reception of client PUTs to strongly consistent keys and subsequent response
 `consistent_put_time_100` | 100th-percentile time between reception of client PUTs to strongly consistent keys and subsequent response
-## riak-admin diag
+## riak admin diag

-Running `riak-admin diag` by itself will perform a check of all of the data partitions in your cluster.
+Running `riak admin diag` by itself will perform a check of all of the data partitions in your cluster.
 It will return a listing of partitions that have been checked, each of which looks something like this: